bsponny/SipNChip/README.md

 ## Unit testing instructions

 Unit tests will be written using Python's built-in `unittest` library.
-A file called `unittests.py`, which contains all necessary unit tests for this project, can be found in the `SipNChip` folder.
+A file called `unittests.py`, which contains all necessary unit tests for this project, can be found in the `SipNChipApp` folder of the project.

 ## System testing instructions

-The superuser account that you made when building the project should allow you full access to the database and its contents, which you can use to verify that the website functions properly.
+The superuser account that you made when building the project should allow you full administrator access to the database and its contents, which you can use to verify that the website functions properly.